Menu

 Religious Education continues to be of the highest priority in this school as we seek to improve its delivery and implement the revised Religious Education Directory.
 More details about the teaching of RE can be found under 'Our Mission' tab within the RE Policy.

-Our Curriculum on Display: Autumn 24
+Our Curriculum on Display

 Examples from our Year 6 Religious Education curriculum.